streamr-dev/network-contracts/packages/hub-contracts/README.md

 ## ProjectStakingV1

 Simple staking and unstaking functionality related to projects.
 It allows users to deposit tokens to the contract and specify a `projectId` which they're staking the tokens for.
 The contract keeps track of who has staked how many tokens against what projects.
-The contract supports ERC-677 so that when tokens are `transferAndCalled` to the contract, they are added to the staked amount for that user.
+The contract supports ERC-677 so that when tokens are `transferAndCall`ed to the contract, they are added to the staked amount for that user.
 The contract is deployed with an upgradable proxy.

-The following will lead to the same end result:
+The following two alternatives will lead to the same end result:
-- approve, then stake
+- `approve`, then `stake` (ERC-20)
-- transferAndCall
+- `transferAndCall` (ERC-677)

 ### Interface:
 - `stake(projectId, amount)`